PapersOfMathieuNls/clever-commit/combined.md

 Our clusters, computed with the dependencies of each project allow to solve one major problem in defect learning and prediction: cold start [@Schein2002].
 Several approaches have already been proposed to solve these problems, however, they all require to classify _similar_ projects by hand and then, manipulate the feature space in order to adapt the model learnt from one project to the other [@Nam2013].
 With our approach, the _similarity_ between projects is computed automatically and, results show that we do not actually need to manipulate the feature space.
-Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of the CLEVERTe classification, in terms of ROC-curve and recall over precision curves, for the first thousand commit of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
+Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of the CLEVERT classification, in terms of ROC-curve and recall over precision curves, for the first thousand commit of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample}.
 The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
 The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.

 \input{tex/clusterRoc}

+\input{tex/workshop.tex}

 These results show that not only the clusters are effective in identifying similar projects for defect learning transfer but also provide excellent performance while starting a new project.
 As new projects mature, their defects would be integrated into the model in order to improve it.
 To confirm this, we ran an experiment with the blue cluster where we first apply the model learnt from other members of the cluster for the first thousand commits.
 The performance of this model is 75.1% precision, 57.6% recall for the first thousand commits.